bharath-123/builder-specs/specs/deneb/builder.md

 #### Constructing the `ExecutionPayloadHeader`

 We add the `proposer_builder_commitment` field for validators in the `ValidatorRegistrationV2`.
-This field indicates the type of block the proposer wants. for e.g: a proposer_builder_commitment of `FULL_BLOCK` indicates that the proposer wants the highest possible value block built by 1 builder(which is the status quo).
+This field indicates the type of block the proposer wants.
+E.g., .a proposer_builder_commitment of `FULL_BLOCK` indicates that the proposer wants the highest possible value block built by one builder(the status quo).
-Another example, is a proposer_builder_commitment of `TOB_ROB_SPLIT`.
-This commitment indicates that the proposer wants a block where the TOB(top of the block) and ROB(rest of the block) is built by 2 separate builders to reduce the chances of one builder dominating TOB MEV opportunities and make block building more decentralized.
+Another example is a proposer_builder_commitment of `TOB_ROB_SPLIT`.
+This commitment indicates that the proposer wants a block where the TOB(top of the block) and ROB(rest of the block) is built by two separate builders to reduce the chances of one builder dominating TOB MEV opportunities and make block building more decentralised.
+The following conditions apply to both `FULL_BLOCK` and `TOB_ROB_SPLIT` commitment
-The builder MUST provide a bid for an execution payload which fulfill the block validity conditions set in the relay according to `proposer_builder_commitment`.
+1. The builder MUST provide a bid for an execution payload which fulfils the block validity conditions set in the relay according to `proposer_builder_commitment`.
-The builder MUST provide a bid for the valid execution payload that is able to pay the `fee_recipient` in the validator registration for the registered `pubkey` the most.
+2. The builder MUST provide a bid for the valid execution payload that can pay the `fee_recipient` in the validator registration for the registered `pubkey` the most.
+The following conditions apply to the `FULL_BLOCK` commitment
+1. The builder MUST build an execution payload whose `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey` or as close as possibl.e under the consensus rules.
+The following conditions apply to the `TOB_ROB_SPLIT` commitment
+1. The builder MUST build ROB and TOB bids whose execution payloads each do not exceed `gas_limit / 2` where `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey.

-The builder MUST build an execution payload whose `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey`, or as close as is possible under the consensus rules.
+[comment]: <> (The builder MUST build an execution payload whose `gas_limit` is equal to the `gas_limit` of the latest registration for `pubkey`, or as close as is possible under the consensus rules.)